-Hookworms are small, thin worms that are less than an inch long.
-The appearance of the mouthparts varies by species, but all hookworms have hook-like teeth or plates.
+Hookworms are small, thin parasitic worms that are less than an inch long and have hook-like teeth or mouth plates.
 These structures help them attach to the intestinal walls of their animal hosts where they feed on blood.

-Unlike roundworms, which just float around and steal nutrients from the dog's meals, hookworms attach to the intestinal wall and feed on blood and/or tissues.
+Unlike roundworms, which just float around in the intestines and steal nutrients from a dog's meals, hookworms attach to the intestinal wall and feed on blood and/or tissues.
 They can detach and move to other spots, leaving little bleeding ulcers where they have previously fed.